paybyphone/bastion.sh/README.md

 PS: You need these tools to run this script. :)

+## WARNING

+This script is in a bit of a state of flux right now - namely the network ACL support is in the process of being dropped as network ACLs are way too much of a pain to manage and most use cases do not need them at all.

+While this script is in this transitional state, **network ACL rules will be created that allow all traffic in and out of the respective looked up network ACLs**.

+Note that this is different than security groups, where we still adopt a fairly secure model, with a few modifications to increase the utility of the bastion:

+ * Only SSH access is allowed inbound from the discovered client IP address.
+ * *All* traffic from the security group created for the bastion host is allowed on the security group that's the target of the bastion script.

+Eventually, network ACL functionality will be dropped completely.
+At that point in time, it will be up to you to ensure that your VPCs are set up properly to allow the bastion traffic if you use network ACLs.

+If you don't like this functionality and were happy with the way things were before, use the v0.2.0 or earlier releases.

 ## Synopsis

 Bastion hosting is a popular concept when using Amazon EC2.
 It's a host that